Overview

 - SMS/Text: Message will send via text/SMS

-- Facebook: Message will post to your Facebook page
+- Facebook: The message will post to your Facebook page

 - Note: A pop-up window will appear and prompt you to sign in.
 You will not select your specific Facebook page information until later.

-- Twitter: Message will post to your Twitter feed
+- Twitter: The message will post to your Twitter feed

 - Note: A pop-up window will appear and prompt you to sign in.
 You will not select your specific Twitter account information until later.